UsuarioDelNet/487FinalProject/README.md

    - When compiling the project through Vivado, the code would make it through synthesis and implementation, but failed to write to the bitstream.
    - This failure was caused by errors in the vga_sync file.
    - This was fixed by
-5. Lake collision detection
+5. river collision detection
-   - The frog would only "die" when hitting specific parts of the lake instead of any part of it.
+   - The frog would only "die" when hitting specific parts of the river instead of any part of it.
-   - This was fixed by expanding the lake's hitbox.
+   - This was fixed by expanding the river's hitbox.